 It probably seems redundant to tell people to “have fun” while attending a Minor League Baseball game, but it’s an important reminder.
 Many traditionalists may poo-poo the goofy jerseys that many Minor League teams will wear or the seemingly countless theme nights throughout the season, but that’s the charm of MiLB games.
 The game itself is serious, but the atmosphere is meant to be fun and a time for fans to escape from the real world and forget about work and their other troubles.

-So if you get out to a Minor League stadium this summer make sure to go with the flow and enjoy America’s pastime.
+So if you get out to a Minor League ballpark this summer make sure to go with the flow and enjoy America’s pastime.